Former Lok Sabha speaker Manohar Joshi passes away; PM hails his stints as CM, parliamentarian | Politics

 His political career began with his involvement in the Rashtriya Swayamsevak Sangh and he later became a member of the Shiv Sena.
 In the 1980s, Joshi emerged as a key leader in the Shiv Sena, and was known for his organisational skills.

-Joshi began his career as a teacher and entered politics in 1967.
+Joshi was a teacher before entering politics in 1967.
 He was associated with the Shiv Sena for more than four decades.

 He was a municipal councillor in Mumbai during 1968-70 and chairman of the civic body's Standing Committee in 1970.
 He was the Mayor of Mumbai during 1976-1977.